AnkitB47/AutonoMind/README.md

 ## Frontend configuration

-The frontend reads the API base URL from `NEXT_PUBLIC_FASTAPI_URL`.
-Set it to the same host and port as the FastAPI server, for example:
+The frontend detects the API URL at runtime.
+When `NEXT_PUBLIC_FASTAPI_URL` is set (for example during local development) it will be used for server-side requests.
+In the browser, the frontend falls back to the origin that served the page.

 ```bash
 NEXT_PUBLIC_FASTAPI_URL=http://localhost:8000 npm run dev